Goldman Sachs Joins the Tokyo Stock Exchange

 In 1985, Goldman Sachs is selected as one of the first six non-Japanese firms to join the Tokyo Stock Exchange, allowing the firm to compete on equal footing in the Pacific Basin with some of Japan's largest banks.

-In the mid-1980s, the Tokyo Stock Exchange was the world’s largest, second only to New York, with one third of total global equity trading volume.
+In the mid-1980s, the Tokyo Stock Exchange was the world’s largest after New York, with one third of total global equity trading volume.
 Yet it was entirely closed to non-Japanese firms.
 Global banks wishing to trade on the exchange had to do so through local brokers—and pay the associated commissions.